RoboCupAtHomeJP/Rule2023/rules/OPL/ri_en.md

 - **Location**: An arena environment based on a home environment will be used.
 The competition will take place both inside and outside the arena.
 - **Start Location**: The robot will start from outside the arena.
+- **End Location**: The robot will move towards the obstacle avoidance area.

 ## Scenario